dwp/kafka-to-hbase/docs/kafka-tutorial-samples.md

 0. Run `make tutorial-list-all` to show all the topics thus far created.
 0. Run `make tutorial-list-topic tutorial_topic=my-multi` to show this one is not there.
 0. Run `make tutorial-create-topic tutorial_topic=my-multi tutorial_partition=2` to create a new one with partitions 0 and 1.
-0. Run `make ttutorial-describe-topic tutorial_topic=my-multi` to create a new one with partitions 0 and 1.
+0. Run `make tutorial-describe-topic tutorial_topic=my-multi` to create a new one with partitions 0 and 1.

 ### In a second terminal

-0. Run `make tutorial-subscribe-by-parition tutorial_topic=my-multi tutorial_partition=0` subscribe to partition 0.
+0. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=0` subscribe to partition 0.
 0. Leave this running.

 ### In a third terminal

-0. Run `make tutorial-subscribe-by-parition tutorial_topic=my-multi tutorial_partition=1` subscribe to partition 1.
+0. Run `make tutorial-subscribe-by-partition tutorial_topic=my-multi tutorial_partition=1` subscribe to partition 1.
 0. Leave this running.

 ### Back in the first terminal